Make A Booking Call Now

 Have you been accused of Tax Evasion?

 It is important that you receive legal advice before speaking to the ATO in relation to allegations of tax evasion.
 One of our lawyers can assist you by running you through with what you can expect during an interview and what your obligations are if they compel you to produce financial documents.
-Our lawyers are proactive in their approach and can engage forensic accountants to assist with your case if it will assist.
+Our lawyers are proactive in their approach and can engage forensic accountants to assist with your case.

 Income Tax Papers